network-unit-testing-system/nuts/docs/source/tutorial/firststeps.rst

 Run NUTS
 --------

-If everything is set up as shown above, run the test from the command-line with this command:
+If everything is set up as shown above, run the test from your root folder with this command:

 .. code:: shell